 Shouzou stepped into the main workspace with the other crew members and stood in front of one of the machines.
 He glanced over at Sakuroku once, but otherwise remained focused on his task.
 Touko looked for Enji in the engine room, but none of the workers wore glasses.

 Enji had told her that the road wasn’t safe, even when they traveled in the cart.
-I cant afford to get in anyones way, Touko thought.
+I can’t afford to get in anyone’s way, Touko thought.

 “So, kid.
 We heard that you’re returning a Fire Hunter’s things to the capital.”
 He paused.
 “Seems you’ve had a tough time of it, for all that you’re so little.”
 Shouzou addressed Touko, but he didn’t seem to expect an answer from her.
 It was more like he was talking to himself.

 Touko shook her head at him in a bid to be noticed.
-She understood that she had as much power here as in her village--that was to say, none--but that didn’t mean she should let him speak over or beyond her like she wasn’t even there.
+She understood that she had as much power here as in her village—that was to say, none—but that didn’t mean she should let him speak over or beyond her like she wasn’t even there.

 “No… I’m not just returning a Fire Hunter’s things.
 It’s my fault that the Fire Hunter died.”

-"Yes," Shouzou said, yawning as he replied.
+“Yes,” Shouzou said, yawning as he replied.
 “I heard that, too.
 But I don’t believe it.
 You might have heard from the others that there was a sudden increase in Fire Fiends surrounding your village this year.
 There were seven Fire Hunters in the area who’d come to deal with the problem for pay.
 We met all seven on this trip.
 Not the Fire Hunters that set out from the capital, mind; those are registered and it’ll take awhile for them to get here.
-We met the unregistered guys--Fire Hunters who were close enough to help.
+We met the unregistered guys—Fire Hunters who were close enough to help.
 The man who saved you must have been one of them.”

 Shouzou kept talking to Touko as if she were an adult, unaware of the effect his words had on her.
-It was like Benio and Hotaru had said: her village had been beset by Fire Demons.
+It was like Benio and Hotaru had said: her village had been beset by Fire Fiends.

 Grandma, auntie, are you okay?
 Rin, too…